Letters to a Grieving Mom: Open on Mother’s Day after Miscarriage

 - Open during a post-miscarriage pregnancy

 For further resources to navigate grief after miscarriage and pregnancy loss, or to learn how to best support a friend experiencing loss, please visit my Miscarriage Stories and Resources page.
+You will also find a free grief journal and a free 7-day devotional.

-Whether your miscarriage is fresh and you’re still reeling in grief, or it has long since been buried, considering picking up a copy of Grace Like Scarlett: Grieving with Hope after Miscarriage and Loss as a gift for your soul this Mother’s Day (or pick up a copy for a thoughtful, sensitive gift for a friend to help say “I see you and I’m with you”).
+Whether your miscarriage is fresh and you’re still reeling in grief, or it has long since been buried, considering picking up a copy of Grace Like Scarlett: Grieving with Hope after Miscarriage and Loss as a gift for your soul this Mother’s Day.
+(Or pick up a copy for a thoughtful, sensitive gift for a friend to help say “I see you and I’m with you.”)